kielni/toyon/README.md

 ### WUCOLS

 [Water Use Classfication of Landscape Species](http://ucanr.edu/sites/WUCOLS/) (WUCOLS) is an amazing resource.
+It

 > provides evaluations of the irrigation water needs for over 3,500 taxa ... used in California landscapes.
 It is based on the observations and extensive field experience of thirty-six landscape horticulturists

-    > the intent of the WUCOLS  project was to  provide guidance    to  landscape   professionals   regarding   the water   needs   of  landscape   species

-While a ton of work went into collecting this data, the csv and pdf versions are really hard to use.
+Clearly a lot of work went into collecting this data, the csv and pdf versions are really hard to use.
 I reformatted and reorganized the data to make it easy to use, especially on a small screen.